microsoft/CameraTraps/classification/README.md

 ## 2. Crop images

 Run `crop_detections.py` to crop the bounding boxes according to the detections JSON.
 Pass in an Azure Blob Storage container URL if the images are not stored locally and the detections were obtained from the Batch API.
 The crops are saved to `/path/to/crops`.
+Unless you have a good reason not to, use the `--square-crops` flag, which crops the tightest square enclosing each bounding box (which may have an arbitrary aspect ratio).

 ```bash
 python crop_detections.py \